Scale Insects on Marble Queen Pothos: Brown Bumps on Stems and Midribs

 Prevention

-- Check stems by touch monthly, since scale is far easier to clear at a small population than after it's built up
+- Check stems and midribs by touch on a monthly basis, since scale is far easier to eliminate as a handful of individuals than as an established colony

 Quick Summary